Skip to content

 Step 3: Add the Private Key to GitHub Secrets

-1. Display the Private Key: Use the following command to display your private key.
-Copy the output, which you will add to GitHub.
+1. Display the Private Key: Use the following command to display your private key and copy its output:

 bash